 (3) Urbanization level.
 The level of urbanization is also an obvious factor affecting carbon dioxide emissions.
 The level of urbanization is a quantitative index to measure the degree of urbanization development, which is expressed by the proportion of urban population in a certain region to the total population.
 The process of urbanization requires a large amount of energy input, which will produce a large amount of carbon emissions.
 A relatively high urbanization rate requires a large amount of carbon dioxide emissions.
 The level of urbanization in a country is closely related to its economic development.
 Compared with developed countries, China is in the period of urbanization.
 In order to reach the level of urbanization in middle-income countries, a large amount of energy input is needed and necessary infrastructure construction is carried out.
 A large amount of energy input will bring about an increase in carbon dioxide emissions.
+At the same time, rural residents in China will increase their carbon dioxide emissions.
 In the process of urbanization, a large number of people migrate from rural areas to cities.
 This huge increase in urban population will also increase carbon dioxide emissions.